So you’re looking for a great recipe for marketing your business online…just like Grandma used to make?

 Cast the correct net knowing that if your net is made for big fish, smaller ones will likely swim right through, but when you pull it out you’ll have a feast.

-When you hear about SEO you likely hear about Keywords and Meta Descriptions, but these take a huge backseat to User Experience.
+When you hear about online marketing or SEO you likely hear about Keywords and Meta Descriptions, but these take a huge backseat to User Experience.